Five things to consider before you buy a car.

 - Insurance, ranging from third-party only to comprehensive cover

 - Servicing and repairs.
-Older cars are more likely to have problems requiring repairs, whereas new cars under warranty may not cost you anything to fix if something goes wrong
+Older cars are more likely to have problems requiring repairs, whereas new cars under warranty may not cost you as much to fix if something goes wrong

-- Fuel.
-This can be a major regular outgoing if you drive long distances each week.
+- Fuel will be a major regular outgoing each week depending how often you use your car and how far you drive.
 Check the fuel efficiency of the car you're thinking about buying and estimate how much it might cost you each year, then compare it to similar models.
-You might also like to consider an electric car or hybrid
+You might also like to consider an electric car or hybrid.

 - Tyres, which typically last around three years

-- The principle and interest repayments of a car loan, if you pay for your new vehicle this way.
+- The principle and interest repayments of a personal loan for a car, if you pay for your new vehicle this way.

 What's the right type of car for you?